 Students may also be encouraged by supervisors to attend additional taught courses relevant to their research and to their training needs.
 These may include specialist disciplinary, language or regional culture courses or research training in other Departments outside the Faculty.

-In term 3, year 1 full time students (year 2 for part time students) are required to submit a core chapter (of about 10,000 words) and research proposal (of about 2,000 words) by 15th of May each year
+In term 3, year 1 full time students (year 2 for part time students) are required to submit a core chapter (of about 10,000 words) and research proposal (of about 2,000 words) by 15 May each year.

 The core chapter is a specimen of analytical writing which is to form an integral part of the PhD dissertation.
 This chapter should present an argument and demonstrate an actual application of a clearly-articulated methodological framework to the primary sources under investigation.